rsandor/Solace/game/skills/stealth/help/stealth.help.md

   current stealth skill level.
 Traps much lower are easier to detect, while traps near the current level are harder.
 * [Level 50] `Sneak`
-  Movement no longer removes the `hidden` debuff for the character.
+  Movement no longer removes the `hidden` buff from the character.
 * [Level 95] `Precision Strike`
   The `backstab` and `circle` cooldowns deal an additional 20% damage and regular attacks deal an additional 50 potency when the character is